Your Partner in Travel

 Both agencies will set up a travel profile for you, and then, for example, know you are a “window person” or that you would rather fly through Atlanta than Chicago if you can’t get a direct flight to Los Angeles.
 If you book through The Travel Collaborative, your itinerary will automatically be uploaded to Concur, MIT’s travel booking and expense reporting tool, saving you a few steps in the expense reporting process.

 MIT supports Concur Mobile and TripIt Pro, the mobile apps connected to Concur (and free to MIT travelers).
 Pam recently attended the Global Business Travel Association Conference in Boston where she saw the latest in travel technologies.
 “Online apps are rapidly advancing, as they use artificial intelligence to 'learn' from your habits and patterns and therefore become 'smarter' as they serve your specific travel needs.
 They can be your best friend on the road.”
 Still, she encourages travelers to consider working with an agency when booking complex travel for MIT.
 “Booking with an agent and having these or other apps on your phone is really the best of both worlds.”

 “Many people establish a relationship with a particular agent and then work with them for personal travel and family vacations too,” says Pam.
 “Our two preferred travel agencies stay on top of security procedures and regulations and can give you the most up-to-date advice on changing policies around carry-ons and other gate and boarding issues.
 As travel becomes more and more complicated, working with travel professionals who know how to navigate multiple systems can save you a lot of time and hassle.”

 Need more information?
-Follow these links to The Travel Collaborative and OT&T Travel Management, and find them on VPF’s Supplier Search.
+Follow this link to The Travel Collaborative on VPF’s Supplier Search.